5 Winners From the Fifth Democratic Primary Debate

 3) Pete Buttigieg.

 The South Bend mayor entered Wednesday’s debate riding high.
 In recent weeks, Buttigieg’s support has surged in both Iowa and New Hampshire.
-In the Hawkeye State, the most recent Des Moines Register poll found mayor Pete leading the Democratic field by 10 points.
+In the Hawkeye State, the most recent Des Moines Register poll found mayor Pete leading the Democratic field by ten points.
 Buttigieg’s rise was widely attributed to Elizabeth Warren’s recent decline, which was itself an ostensible product of the barrage of attacks her campaign had attracted following its own polling surge a little over a month ago.
-Thus, conventional wisdom held that Wednesday would be Pete’s turn to run the gauntlet: Surely, low-polling center-left candidates would relish this opportunity to expose the wunderkind for the underqualified, over-polished, ladder-climbing, backbiting McKinsey consultant he truly is.
+Thus, conventional wisdom held that Wednesday would be Pete’s turn to run the gauntlet: Surely, low-polling center-left candidates would relish this opportunity to expose the wunderkind for the underqualified, overpolished, ladder-climbing, backbiting McKinsey consultant he truly is.

 But that didn’t happen.
-Instead, Kamala Harris and Co. all played the debate equivalent of the prevent defense.
+Instead, Kamala Harris & Co. all played the debate equivalent of the prevent defense.
 Even when moderators tried to bait the California senator into taking a swipe at Buttigieg, she largely resisted.
 Apparently, while everyone wants to see Pete get taken down a notch, no one wants to sign up for that task themselves, given his high favorability numbers among Democratic voters.

 The only candidate who really went after Pete Wednesday was Tulsi Gabbard — who also chose to frame herself as a staunch opponent of the Democratic Party.